 Francisco Villegas and Gerardo Bojorquez both pitched 4 innings.
 Villegas allowed a run on 5 hits, walked 1, and struck out 3.
 Bojorquez's first 3 innings went well, but it all unraveled on him in the 9th as he allowed 5 runs in the inning.
 In all, he allowed 6 runs (3 earned, 1 inherited runner charged to him) on 4 hits, walked 1, and struck out 4.
 Gabriel Pirela allowed a hit and struck out 2 in the 9th; a runner that he inherited from Bojorquez scored.

 Photo from Chris Creamer's Sports Logos Page

-All position players who appeared in game recorded a hit and scored a run.
+All players in lineup recorded a hit and scored a run.

 Photo by Bryan Green

 Jorge Guzman (pictured), RHP, GCL Astros: 3 IP, H, BB, 6 K

 Cristian Javier, RHP, GCL Astros: W (2-0), 5 IP, 4 H, 4 K

 Dariel Aquino, RHP, GCL Astros: Save (2), IP, 2 K